Communication designer, activist and volunteeer from Portugal.

 Teatro Estúdio Fontenova

-(professional theatre company) Communication and multimedia design, production and technical support
+(professional theatre company) Communication and multimedia designer, technician (light/sound/video) and production

 August 2017 – September 2019 / full time